OriginProtocol/veogv/README.md

    - Edit contracts/GovernanceToken.sol to set the name and symbol of your governance token
  - Staking token
    - Edit contracts/OgvStaking.sol to set the name and symbol of your staking token
-   - Pick a value for `epoch` which is the start of staking as a Unix timestamp.
-It will be needed during the deployment phase.
+   - Pick configuration values to be used during the deployment phase
+     - `epoch`: date at which users can start staking, as a Unix timestamp.
+For example to have the staking start on Tue Jul 12 2022 00:00:00 GMT+0000, use an eopch value of 1657584000
+     - `min_stake_duration`: minimum staking duration, in seconds.
+For example for to have a minimum of 6 months, use a value of 15552000 = 6 * 30 * 24 * 60 * 60.
 - Rewards
-   - Pick your inflation slopes.
-Slopes are made of a series of time ranges (unit: timestamp in seconds since staking epoch) and an amount of OGV (unit: 18 decimals).
-The time ranges should be contiguous.
+   - Pick configuration values to be used during the deployment phase -`inflation_slopes`: An array of structs (time_start, time_end, rate_per_day) with times in seconds since staking epoch and rate as an OGV amount with 18 decimals.
+The time ranges should be contiguous meaning the end_time for a range should be used as start_time for the next  range.

 ## Deploy